Smile Like You Mean It: Critical reception

-David Gray performed an acoustic version of "Smile Like You Mean It" on BBC's Radio 1 in the Live Lounge.
-Tally Hall covered the song for the sixth The O.C. soundtrack: Music from the OC: Mix 6.

-The song was released as a downloadable track for the music video game series Rock Band on November 25, 2008.

-"Smile Like You Mean It" was remixed by French music producer Madeon.

 Music video

 The music video for the song shows ghostly figures of the band wandering around a house that the characters of the song presumably used to live in.
 While Flowers sings to the camera, flashbacks of the old house are shown behind him, including a children's party, a Christmas morning, a high school party, and a funeral.
 While these extras are oblivious to being watched, at the end they turn to the camera to look at the viewer while the band fades away.